xixilele1990/swap-meet/README.md

 $ source venv/bin/activate
 ```

 2. Find the test file that contains the test you want to run.
-Ensure that the test(s) you want to run isn't skipped.

    - Check the `tests` folder, and find the test file you want to run
    - In that test file, read through each test case
-   - Remove all lines that contain `@pytest.mark.skip()`

 3. Run the tests!